professorjrod/Weather-App/README.md

 ### Setting Up

-Start by creating a copy of this github in your computer's terminal and navigating to that new directory.
+Start by creating a copy of this github in your computer's terminal and then navigating to that new directory.

 Next run `npm install` to get things going.